Top 25 online survey sites

 • Feed back: Mindmover

-One of the more established survey sites is Valued Opinions, though MoneySavers have reported glitches in the past.
+One of the more established survey sites is Valued Opinions, though MoneySavers have reported glitches in the past with tracking payments for surveys.
 It pays in retail vouchers, including M&S, John Lewis, TK Maxx and Amazon.

 Valued Opinions pays high amounts of £1-£5 per survey.
 Once you cash in your points, vouchers take four to six weeks to arrive.